Last updated: February 2026

 Quick Answer

 To overcome chronic kabz (constipation) in children: increase fiber (papaya, prunes, whole wheat), give plenty of water, establish a regular potty routine after meals, and encourage physical activity.
 Avoid excessive milk (max 2 cups daily), maida products, and punishing the child for accidents.
 Most importantly - be patient!
-Chronic constipation takes 3-6 months of consistent effort to fully resolve.
-If your child hasn’t pooped in 5+ days or has blood in stool, consult a pediatrician.
+With consistent effort, recovery usually takes several months, and medication, if your pediatrician prescribes it, is often continued well beyond the point where stools normalise.
+See the red-flag box above for danger signs that need same-day care.
+For ongoing constipation, see your pediatrician — especially if there is no improvement, blood in stool, or it began in the newborn period.

 Quick Summary